chrisli30/revealjs-slides/syllabus/8-XCM/3-Jira_Tutorial/Jira_Tutorial_slides.md

 ---

 # Common functionalities
-## Issue Types （three standard issue types，one child type，one parent issue type）
+## Issue Types
+three standard issue types，one child type，one parent issue type

+---

 ### Story - standard issue type
 Stories, also called “user stories,” are short requirements or requests written from the perspective of an end user.